-\textbf{Modality gap.} The key problem with CFR is the apparent disparity between visible and invisible spectrum, and this strongly impacts the comparison performance (see Experiment 2).
-Although cross-spectrum featured-based methods, such as \textit{transfer learning} or \textit{domain adaptation} have achieved good results, especially in the \textit{Active IR} band, such methods remain less efficient in the \textit{Passive IR} band.
-An obvious solution is to incorporate details with regard to both geometrical and textural information.
-Unsupervised-processing methods with deep generative models, such as cross-spectrum images synthesis, appear to be the trend, in particular as a result of \textit{GAN}-improvement.
-So far, "synthetic data" has not yet outperformed the CFR state-of-the-art, but we foresee promising results.
+\textbf{Modality gap.} The key problem with CFR is the apparent disparity between visible and invisible spectrum, which strongly impacts the comparison performance (see Experiment 2).
+Although cross-spectrum featured-based methods, such as \textit{transfer learning} or \textit{domain adaptation} have achieved good results, especially in the \textit{Active IR} band, they remain less efficient in the \textit{Passive IR} band.
+An obvious solution is to incorporate details related to both geometrical and textural information.
+Unsupervised-processing methods with deep generative models, such as cross-spectrum images synthesis, appear to be a promising trend, particularly with improvements in \textit{GANs}.
+So far, "synthetic data" has not yet outperformed the state-of-the-art in CFR, but we foresee promising results in the near future.

 \textbf{Privacy.} Infrared imaging is a keystone biometric solution in terms of security and privacy \cite{hu2017heterogeneous}.
-Firstly, humans are not able to recognize someone as the IR-appearance does not resemble RGB-images (Figure \ref{fig:NIR_SWIR_MWIR_LWIR_face}).
-Secondly, it allows to ensure pseudo-anonymized recognition and compliance with legal requirements regarding personal data, as well as template protection.
-Finally, IR is robust to attempted diversion and spoofing attacks, as artifacts are directly identifiable by appearing differently on face images.
+Firstly, humans are unable to recognize individuals from IR images, as IR appearances do not resemble RGB images (Figure \ref{fig:NIR_SWIR_MWIR_LWIR_face}).
+Secondly, IR imaging ensures pseudo-anonymized recognition and compliance with legal requirements regarding personal data and template protection.
+Finally, IR is robust against attempted diversion and spoofing attacks, as artifacts are directly identifiable by appearing differently on face images.
 While intuitive, the above has not been studied rigorously in scientific literature.

 \textbf{Presentation Attacks}.
-FR systems have shown to be vulnerable to presentation attacks, where an adversarial uses artifacts such as print, video replay, makeup and 3D mask to undermine the system.
+FR systems have shown to be vulnerable to presentation attacks, where adversaries use artifacts such as prints, video replays, makeup, and 3D masks to undermine the system.
 Reflection difference between live faces and spoof faces under NIR~\cite{JIANG201930, NIR-ANTISPOOFING}, SWIR~\cite{SteinerSWIRSpoofing} or LWIR~\cite{spinoulas2020multispectral} spectral bands can be exploited to detect such presentation attacks.
 CFR can provide a unique insight, complementing RGB-imagery, as it imparts liveness detection, as well as shape determination~\cite{Heusch_TBIOM_2020}.